vicious-widgets/vicious/README.md

   - returns 1st value as uptime in days, 2nd as uptime in hours, 3rd as uptime in minutes, 4th as load average for past 1 minute, 5th for 5 minutes and 6th for 15 minutes

-**vicious.widgets.bat**

-  - provides state, charge, and remaining time for a requested battery
-  - takes battery ID as an argument, i.e. "BAT0"
-  - returns 1st value as state of requested battery, 2nd as charge level in percent, 3rd as remaining (charging or discharging) time and 4th as the wear level in percent

 **vicious.widgets.mem**